claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 - For some reason my brain confuses this with Activity Monitor (the equivalent of Windows Task Manager).
 - Mission Control is what you get when you do `Ctrl | Up-arrow` - shows you all running apps and spaces.
-- Use this if you want to shut down / terminate / force quit an app.

 ### Finding / quitting running apps

 - [Detailed stuff here](http://osxdaily.com/2013/05/17/see-all-running-apps-mac-os-x/)
 - Options:
+    - Cmd + option/alt + escape
+      - will bring up a list of running apps, so you can select one and force quit
     - Activity Monitor (the equivalent of Windows Task Manager)
+      - You can use this if you want to shut down / terminate / force quit an app.
     - the `top` command in Terminal
         - is updated live
         - more useful with flags: